garvinec/anirec/README.md

 # Supplyframe Full Stack Engineering Internship Challenge 2024

 This web application displays the ranking of anime based on their MAL (MyAnimeList) score, utilizing the _[Jikan API](https://jikan.moe/)_.
+On the application, users can find the overall ranking and the genre-specific ranking of popular animes.

 ## Technologies Used